Shanan Peters

 xDD and COSMOS.
 Bringing dark data to light.

 Many geological sample-based data and observations are hard-earned and sometimes irreplaceable.
-Publications have been and continue to be the primary outlet for a lot of geological research, which makes the task of locating and aggregating data for testing new hypotheses time consuming.
+Publications have been and continue to be an important outlet for a lot of geological research, which makes the task of locating and aggregating data for testing new hypotheses time consuming.
 We are building a new type of digital library to support machine reading and learning approaches to locating and extracting information from published documents.

 Learn more »